Trang's Kitchen Table

 Looking for other recipes?
 Be Sure to try these:

-• Crispy rice salad served in a bowl with lettuce boats for serving on the side.
+• Japanese beef curry served in a white plate with rice on the side.

 microwaved steamed eggs cut into squares topped with scallions, chili oil, sesame oil and soy sauce.